bandprotocol/cosmprund/README.md

 ## How to use

-Cosmprund works of a data directory that has the same structure of a normal cosmos-sdk/tendermint node.
-By default it will prune all but 10 blocks from tendermint, and all but 10 versions of application state.
+Cosmprund works of a home directory that has the same structure of a normal cosmos-sdk/tendermint node.
+By default it will prune follow the config from app.toml in your home path.

 > Note: Application pruning can take a very long time dependent on the size of the db.

 ```
 # clone & build cosmprund repo